-A member of the ginger family, turmeric is a perennial plant that is cultivated throughout tropical Asia, India, and China.
-The plant grows to a height of 0.9 to 1.5 m and bears large, oblong leaves and funnel-shaped, dull yellow flowers.
-It has a thick rhizome, which is yellowish on the outside and deep orange or reddish brown inside.
+Turmeric is a perennial plant that is cultivated throughout Southeast Asia, China, Australia, and the South Pacific.
+The plant grows to a height of 0.9 to 1.5 m and bears large, oblong leaves and funnel-shaped, dull-yellow flowers.
+The thick rhizome is yellowish on the outside and deep orange or reddish brown inside.
 The lateral rhizomes contain more yellow coloring than the bulb.
 The dried primary bulb and secondary lateral rhizomes are collected, cleaned, boiled, and dried for use in medicinal and food preparations.
-The major active principle is curcumin.

 What is the recommended dosage?

-Powdered turmeric root has traditionally been used as a stimulant and carminative at dosages of 0.5 to 3 g/day.
+Curcumin is primarily available in capsule form from commercial manufacturers.
+The most common regimen is one to three 500 mg capsules daily with or without food.
+Powdered turmeric root has traditionally been used for indigestion at dosages of 0.5 to 3 g/day.
 Dosages of 3 to 6 g/day have been investigated to protect against ulcers.
-Daily oral doses of curcumin 3.6 g have been typically used in clinical trials, but dosages of curcumin up to 8 g/day have been used.
+Daily oral doses of curcumin 3,600 mg have been typically used in clinical trials, but dosages of curcumin up to 8 g/day have been used.
 Higher doses are associated with adverse GI effects.

 Avoid use if hypersensitive to curcumin.
 Avoid use during pregnancy and lactation due to induced menstruation and uterine stimulant effects.
 The herb should not be used in patients with gallstones or bile duct obstruction.